chungyc/site-personal/site/article/reference/math/analysis/complex/power-series/index.markdown

 ### Power series representation {#power-series-for-analytic-function}

-If \(f : U \rightarrow \Complex\) is analytic and $r$ is such that \(\{|z-z_0| < r\} \subset U\), then $f$ as a power series representation in this disk.
+If \(f : U \rightarrow \Complex\) is analytic and $r$ is such that \(\{|z-z_0| < r\} \subset U\), then $f$ has a power series representation in this disk.

 \[ f(z) = \sum_{k=0}^\infty a_k (z-z_0)^k \]